 Hymenolepiasis was the most common intestinal worms among schoolchildren (44; 10.6%), followed by ascariasis (17; 4.1%),enterobiasis (11; 2.7%) and taeniasis (10; 2.4%).
 Ten (2.4%)students had mixed worm infections, i.e. infected with more than on intestinal helminths, table 3.

 Eosinophilia was found in 26 (59%) of students infected with Hymenolepis nana, 14 (82%) students infected with Ascarislumbricoides, 8 (73%) students infected with Enterobiusvermicularis.
-Eosinophilia was statistically significant among students infected with Ascarislumbricoides(χ2 = 20.2, p< 0.001), Hymenolepis nana (χ2 = 16.1, p< 0.001), Enterobiusvermicularis (χ2 = 8.4, P = 0.007), table 4.
-However, eosinophilia was not significant among pupils infected with Taeniasaginata (χ2 = 0.03, P = 0.57), Trichuristrichiura (χ2 = 3.3, P = 0.089), table 4.
+Eosinophilia was statistically significant among students infected with Ascarislumbricoides(χ2 = 20.2, P< 0.001), Hymenolepis nana (χ2 = 16.1, P< 0.001), Enterobiusvermicularis (χ2 = 8.4, P = 0.007), table 4.
+However, eosinophilia was not significant among pupils infected with Taeniasaginata (χ2 = 0.03, P = 0.57), Trichuristrichiura (χ2 = 3.3, P = 0.089)(table 4).
 Eosinophilia was found in all pupils who were infected with more than one intestinal helminth.

 DISCUSSION

 Intestinal parasitic infections are still major public health problems in developing countries and affect the poorest and most deprived communities.
-Soil-transmitted helminths impair the nutritional status and affect general intelligence of the people they infect.
-Malnutrition has a significant impact on growth and physical development of the infected children6,15.
+Soil-transmitted helminths impair the nutritional status and affect the general intelligence of the people they infect.
+Malnutrition has a significant impact on the growth and physical development of the infected children6,15.

-Our study confirms intestinal helminthiasis to remain a problem in children from the two elementary schools at WadiDhahr district with prevalence of 19%.The high prevalence of intestinal helminthiasismay reflects poor adhesion to preventive measures which helpsre-infection to occur after dewormed programs performed by WHO.
-Hymenolepiasis was the most frequent intestinal helminthiasis among schoolchildren followed by ascariasis and enterobiasis.Higher prevalence of hymenolepiasisin the study population may be attributed to the easily mode oftransmission either by autoinfection or from person to person without requiring an intermediate host16.
+Our study confirms intestinal helminthiasis to remain a problem in children from the two elementary schools at WadiDhahr district with a prevalence of 19%.The high prevalence of intestinal helminthiasismay reflects poor adhesion to preventive measures which helpre-infection to occur after dewormed programs performed by WHO.
+Hymenolepiasis was the most frequent intestinal helminthiasis among schoolchildren followed by ascariasis and enterobiasis.Higher prevalence of hymenolepiasisin the study population may be attributed to the easy mode oftransmission either by autoinfection or from person to person without requiring an intermediate host16.

 Eosinophilia was common among school children infected with intestinal worms.
-This could be explained by the fact that worm infections induce immune responses viaThelpercells type 2 subset (TH2 cells).
-TH2 cells produce interleukin-4 (IL-4), IL-5, IL-10and IL-13 which stimulate more production of eosinophils from bone marrow resulting in peripheral blood eosinophilia17-21.
-Presence of blood eosinophilia without intestinal helminthiasiscould be attributed to allergies, other worm infection such as urinary schistosomiasis or light number of parasites in the students’ gastrointestinal tracts.
+This could be explained by the fact that worm infections induce immune responses viaThelpercell type 2 subset ( Th2cells).
+Th2cells produce interleukin-4 (IL-4), IL-5, IL-10,and IL-13 which stimulate more production of eosinophils from bone marrow resulting in peripheral blood eosinophilia17-21.
+The presence of blood eosinophilia without intestinal helminthiasiscould be attributed to allergies, other worm infections such as urinary schistosomiasis or a light number of parasites in the students’ gastrointestinal tracts.

 Eosinophilia was more frequent among children infected with Ascarislumbricoidesthan other intestinal worms.
-This could be explained by presence of tissue-invading larvae which migrate from small intestine into blood circulation to reach lungs and elicit pulmonary inflammation4,22-24.
+This could be explained by the presence of tissue-invading larvae thatmigrate from the small intestine into blood circulation to reach lungs and elicit pulmonary inflammation4,22-24.
 Nevertheless, eosinophilia was non-significant among schoolchildren infected with Trichuristrichiura and Taeniasaginata.
-This may be interpreted by that worms that do not invade host tissues and thus do not come in contact with host immune system.
+This may be interpreted by worms that do not invade host tissues and thus do not come in contact with the host immune system.
 Similar observationswere reported by other studies25-27.

-Limitations for this study wasneither availability of nearby laboratory to perform complete blood count in order to calculate absolute eosinophil countsnorrefrigeratorfor sample storage till they were being investigated.
+Limitations for this study wasneither availability of nearby laboratory to perform complete blood count in order to calculate absolute eosinophil countsnorrefrigeratorfor sample storage untill they were being investigated.

 CONCLUSION AND RECOMMENDATION